rodrigov1/rodrigov1/README.md

 Hi there, I'm Rodrigo!

 I'm a senior computer engineering student, throghout my career I've been working both in low-level software development with C and Assembler (LPC1769 / PIC16F887) as well as high-level development with Java and C++.
-Lately I've been experimenting with Full Stack development, and I'm currently working on a project that will be a full stack application in the next few months.

 - 🎓 Senior computer engineering student @ FCEFyN, UNC
 - 🏠 Córdoba capital @ Argentina
 - 📬 Feel free to contact me via e-mail: rodrigov.private@gmail.com

-## Things i'm working on 🚧

-- Getting my degree in computer engineering at @FCEFyN, UNC.
-- Choosing the subject for my thesis.
-- Pronostiquito Full-Stack project

 ### :hammer_and_wrench: Languages and Tools :